jonaszeutzius/nft-ownership-verification/README.md

 ## STEP 4: WRITING THE COMPONENT

-In `NFTVerification.js`, we'll import App.css, React and Axios, then set up our component with the necessary state variables for the wallet address, contract address, and data:
+In `NFTVerification.js`, we'll import App.css, React and Axios, then set up our component with the necessary state variables such as wallet address, contract address, and data:

 ```
 import React, { useState } from 'react';